Why are Black Friday deals starting so early? A shopper’s guide to an annoying trend

 Or is it?

 Kohl’s seems to think it is, unveiling a list of Black Friday deals available four weeks before the storied shopping day that comes immediately after Thanksgiving.
-The early-Black Friday bargains are available through Sunday, but the Wisconsin-based retailer also released a copy of its Black Friday ad to excite traditionalists who prefer to shop after a turkey feast.
+The early Black Friday bargains are available through Sunday, but the Wisconsin-based retailer also released a copy of its Black Friday ad to excite traditionalists who prefer to shop after a turkey feast.

 In fact, 2019 is giving stores an extra reason to panic about how much they’ll rake in during the pre-holiday buying time—and, no, they can’t blame this on Amazon.
 It’s a quirk of the calendar.
 This year has the fewest possible days between Thanksgiving, the unofficial launch of the shopping season, and Christmas: 26.
 Compare that to last year, for example, and you have six fewer days to find something for everyone on your list (and maybe yourself, too).